 Learn how to extend the file system or logical volume in LVM under HPUX and Linux without any downtime.
 Grow your mount point capacity without impacting users.

 “Extend file system” is of the common task every Linux Unix sysadmin face in his life.
 Insufficient capacity planning during deploying systems, un-foreseen grown data, improper data rotation techniques can lead to mount points reaching their capacity limits.
-Quick solution is to grown those mount point’s total size to get some breathing space till you finalize on final solution about data management.
+A quick solution is to grow those mount point’s total size to get some breathing space till you finalize on final solution about data management.

 Extending file system is actually extending related logical volume and then growing FS over it.
-There are few pre-requisite you should consider befor attempting for file system extension.
+There are few pre-requisite you should consider before attempting for file system extension.

-- You have free PE available in respective Volume group. (check using vgdisplay)
+- You have free PE available in the respective Volume group. (check using vgdisplay)

 - If not, you must have free disk/LUN which can be added to that VG

 - In case of old HPUX versions, online JFS must be installed (check using swlist)